d2l-ai/d2l-vi/chapter_appendix-mathematics-for-deep-learning/multivariable-calculus_vn.md

 One can compute that the gradient and Hessian are
 -->

-Người ta có thể tính toán gradient và Hessian như sau:
+Có thể tính toán gradient và Hessian như sau:

 $$